ethull/ethull.github.io/_posts/2019-05-12-vim-as-an-ide-part1.md

 ---
 layout: post
 title: Vim as an IDE part 1
-description: Article on how to setup vim to function as a lightweight IDE
+description: How to setup vim to function as a lightweight IDE
 categories:
     - Vim
 comments: true